YurongYou/MODEST/data_preprocessing/lyft/LYFT_PREPROCESSING.md

 ```bash
 pip install -U git+https://github.com/lyft/nuscenes-devkit
 ```
+**Edit:** The Lyft L5 dataset has moved!
+Please download from the official site: https://woven.toyota/en/perception-dataset.

 We have been experimenting with an earlier version of lyft dataset (obtained on Aug 16 2019, now this version seems not available from the official website),